MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![mac azureservice debug vsrunning](media/mac-azureservice-debug-vsrunning.png)

 To interact with the bot, use the framework’s emulator again.
-Copy the endpoint from the debug console in Visual Studio Code, and connect to it in the emulator.
+Copy the endpoint from the debug console in Visual Studio Code and connect to it in the emulator.
 Start chatting with your bot and you will start hitting your breakpoints.

 ![mac azureservice debug vsbreakpoint](media/mac-azureservice-debug-vsbreakpoint.png)

 ##Debugging C&#35; bots built using the Azure Bot Service on Windows

 The C# environment in Azure Bot Service has more in common with Node.js than a typical C# app because it requires a runtime host, much like the Node engine.
-In Azure, the runtime is part of the hosting environment in the cloud, but you’ll need to replicate that environment locally on your desktop.
+In Azure, the runtime is part of the hosting environment is in the cloud, but you’ll need to replicate that environment locally on your desktop.

 First, you need to set up your environment.
 You’ll need:

 - A local copy of your Azure Bot Service code (see [Set up continuous integration](bot-framework-azure-continuous-integration.md))
-- The Bot Framework Emulator (Download emulator for <a href="https://docs.botframework.com/en-us/downloads/" target="_blank">Mac, Linux, Windows</a>)
+- The Bot Framework Emulator (Download the emulator for <a href="https://docs.botframework.com/en-us/downloads/" target="_blank">Mac, Linux, Windows</a>)
 - The Azure Functions CLI (Download the package from <a href="https://www.npmjs.com/package/azure-functions-cli" target="_blank">npm</a>)
 - DotNet CLI (Download from <a href="https://github.com/dotnet/cli" target="_blank">Github</a>)